NicholasTrisna/Video-Converter/README.md

-Welcome to the Red Halo Audio and Video Converter!
-This application allows you to convert audio and video files between various formats with ease.
+Welcome to the Red Halo Video Converter!
+This application allows you to convert video files between various formats with ease.

 > [!IMPORTANT]
 > The Red Halo Converter is in a pre-alpha state, and only suitable for use by developers

 ## Features
-- Convert audio files to formats like MP3, WAV, AAC, and more.
 - Convert video files to formats like MP4, AVI, MOV, and more.
 - Batch processing for multiple files.
 - Easy-to-use interface built with Tkinter.